jahnavi560/javascript-jquery-ajax/readme.md

 # Wine Cellar Application #

-The Wine Cellar application is documented [here](http://coenraets.org).
+The Wine Cellar application is documented.

 This application provides an example of
 Building a complete RESTful API in Java using JAX-RS and Jersey.